 At what point will REPs know when the TDSPs utilize data practices for widespread, prolonged outages that will deviate from normal VEE processes?

+TDSP shall send market notices for any instances where they deviate from normal VEE practices.

-Interval Data on SMT portal may reflect current TDSP VEE process until LSE file is re-versioned to reflect TDSPs use widespread, prolonged outage data practices. (note: see answer to #7 above)
+Interval Data on SMT portal may reflect current TDSP VEE process until LSE file is re-versioned to reflect TDSPs use of widespread, prolonged outage data practices that may deviate from normal VEE practices.

-CNP’s Response: Any initial and re-versioned LSE file updates would be visible to Customers and their REP of Record.
+Joint TDSP Response (TNMP to confirm): Any initial and re-versioned LSE file updates would be visible to Customers and their REP of Record.
 Each 15-minute interval that is provided in the daily LSE file will include an A for Actual or E for Estimated interval usage indicator.

 Will 867s and 810s be generated with estimated end register reads, unless otherwise directed by PUCT?

-CNP’s Response: Yes, anytime an estimated reading is used to produce the Monthly 867_03 Usage and corresponding 810_02 Invoice transactions.
+Joint TDSP Response: Yes, as described in the TXSET Implementation Guide for 867_03 and 810_02, anytime an estimated reading is used to produce the Monthly 867_03 Usage and corresponding 810_02 Invoice transactions.
 The Monthly 867_03 Usage transaction for the Meter Reads could reflect an AE or EE indicator as described below:

 AE - Meter Reading – Beginning Actual/Ending Estimated